TEACHER-TESTED & ACADEMICALLY REVIEWED MATERIALS

 Amy McCracken, author of English 11 and Honors English 11, is a 1994 graduate of Indiana University of Pennsylvania, receiving a B.S. in Education and Secondary English concentration.
 Since 1996, she has been teaching English 9, 10, and 11; grammar and composition; photojournalism; and drama in the state of Virginia.
 In 1999, she became the chair of her English department, and she was included in the 2002 edition of Who's Who of American Teachers.
 Since she began teaching for the English 11 SOL exams in the state of Virginia, her class pass rate has an average of 98%, and her department has risen from a 66% pass rate in 1998 to a 98% pass rate in 2004.
 Amy is currently working on her Master's Degree in Literature, with a concentration in American literature, at George Mason University.

-Nancy Montgomery ED.D, author of Elementary ESL, and Middle School ESL and also High School ESL, has her doctorate from Texas A&M. She brings more than 20 years of classroom experience from Southeast Asia to the United States at the elementary, college and secondary level.
-She is working as a Senior Consultant for Education Service Center in Richardson, TX and providing assistance to the Russian Reading Project in Moscow and the South Africa Farm School Project.
+Nancy Montgomery ED.D, author of Elementary ESL, and Middle School ESL and also High School ESL, has her doctorate from Texas A&M. She brings more than 30 years of classroom experience from Southeast Asia to the United States at the elementary, secondary level and college level.
+She is an Associate Professor at Southern Methodist University, Dallas, Texas teaching Assessment, Language Research, ESL methodology and classroom practices.

 Barbara Moran has taught Creative Writing since the 1980's.
 In 1994, the Michigan Council of Teachers of English named her Creative Writing Teacher of the Year.
 She advised the school literary magazine, Voices, which was recognized by state and national organizations.
 Hundreds of individual student writers have won honors in local, state, and national writing contests, including publication in national magazines such as Writing! .
 Creative Writing contains lessons that foster the crafts of poetry, fiction, and drama in a format accessible to both teachers and students.